bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 63°
-- Light Rain and Windy
+- Drizzle and Windy
-- 65% humidity
+- 72% humidity
-- 24 mph wind
+- 23 mph wind
-- 100% cloud cover
+- 84% cloud cover
-- 45 AQI 🟩
+- 46 AQI 🟩
-- 0.01 inches of rain in the past 24 hours
+- 0.02 inches of rain in the past 24 hours
 - 0.6 inches of rain and 0.36 inches of snow expected in the next 48 hours